Find Affordable College Courses

 Find Schools Near

-Position Description Assess, plan, organize, and participate in rehabilitative programs that help build or restore vocational, homemaking, and daily living skills, as well as general independence, to persons with disabilities or developmental delays.
+Example of Occupational Therapist (OT) Job Assess, plan, organize, and participate in rehabilitative programs that help build or restore vocational, homemaking, and daily living skills, as well as general independence, to persons with disabilities or developmental delays.

-Occupational Therapist (OT) Responsibilities
+List of Occupational Therapist (OT) Job Duties

 • Provide patients with assistance in locating or holding jobs.

-Occupational Therapist (OT) Skills
+What Every Occupational Therapist (OT) Should Know

 Occupational Therapists state the following job skills are important in their day-to-day work.